Busy beaver: Maximum shifts function S

+In 2016, Adam Yedidia and Scott Aaronson obtained the first (explicit) upper bound on the minimum n for which S(n) is unprovable in ZFC.
+To do so they constructed a 7910-state Turing machine whose behavior cannot be proven based on the usual axioms of set theory (Zermelo–Fraenkel set theory with the axiom of choice), under reasonable consistency hypotheses (stationary Ramsey property).
+Stefan O'Rear then reduced it to 1919 states, with the dependency on the stationary Ramsey property eliminated, and later to 748 states.
+In July 2023, Riebel reduced it to 745 states.
+Further improvements are reported on the BB Challenge web site.

 Proof for uncomputability of S(n) and Σ(n)

 Suppose that S(n) is a computable function and let EvalS denote a TM, evaluating S(n).
 Given a tape with n 1s it will produce S(n) 1s on the tape and then halt.
 Let Clean denote a Turing machine cleaning the sequence of 1s initially written on the tape.
 Let Double denote a Turing machine evaluating function n + n.
 Given a tape with n 1s it will produce 2n 1s on the tape and then halt.

 Let us create the composition Double | EvalS | Clean and let n0 be the number of states of this machine.
 Let Create_n0 denote a Turing machine creating n0 1s on an initially blank tape.
 This machine may be constructed in a trivial manner to have n0 states (the state i writes 1, moves the head right and switches to state i + 1, except the state n0, which halts).
 Let N denote the sum n0 + n0.

 Let BadS denote the composition Create_n0 | Double | EvalS | Clean.
 Notice that this machine has N states.
 Starting with an initially blank tape it first creates a sequence of n0 1s and then doubles it, producing a sequence of N 1s.
 Then BadS will produce S(N) 1s on tape, and at last it will clear all 1s and then halt.
 But the phase of cleaning will continue at least S(N) steps, so the time of working of BadS is strictly greater than S(N), which contradicts to the definition of the function S(n).

 The uncomputability of Σ(n) may be proved in a similar way.
 In the above proof, one must exchange the machine EvalS with EvalΣ and Clean with Increment — a simple TM, searching for a first 0 on the tape and replacing it with 1.